 Try out different whiskeys

-Whiskey preferences can greatly vary from person to person.
-In order to find the combination of Irish coffee ingredients that are best suited to you, some trial and error is necessary to find the perfect whiskey brand and amount that you like in your drink.
-We're not complaining about the taste testing, though.
+Whiskey preferences can vary from person to person.
+In order to find the combination of Irish coffee ingredients that best suit you, some trial and error is necessary.
+You won’t hear us complaining about that.

 Visit the motherland

 What better way to honor Irish coffee than by making a trip to Ireland.
-Indulge in some whiskey and coffee while gazing at the gorgeous countryside.
-We promise not to judge if some pints of Guinness accompany your Irish coffee.
+Indulge in some whiskey and coffee while gazing over the picturesque countryside.
+Maybe a couple of pints of Guinness could accompany your Irish coffee.
+Just a thought.